uccser/cs-unplugged/docs/source/author/topics.rst

 The two components it defines is available language for exercise implementations, and difficulties of exercises.

-The location of this file is within the language folder.
+The location of this file is within the language directory.
 This configuaration file is listed in a :ref:`application-structure-file`.
 This file can contain as many languages and difficulties as you like.